Evil Star

 Evil Star is the name of two supervillains appearing in DC Comics publications.

 Publication history

-The Guy Pompton version of Evil Star debuted in All-Star Comics #44 and was created by John Broome and Irwin Hasen.
+The Guy Pompton version of Evil Star debuted in All Star Comics #44 (December 1948) and was created by John Broome and Irwin Hasen.

 The alien version of Evil Star first appeared in Green Lantern (vol. 2) #37 (June 1965) and was created by Gardner Fox and Gil Kane.

 Fictional character biography

 Guy Pompton

 Guy Pompton is a crime lord and the owner of Ace Movie Rental Agency.
 He dons a costumed identity to stop a movie studio from completing a film using a script that will expose his criminal activities and battles the Justice Society of America before being defeated.

 Unknown

 A scientist on the planet Aoran dedicates himself to cheating death by drawing power from the stars themselves.
 He invents the Starband, which makes him immortal, but twists his mind toward evil and prematurely ages his fellow Aorans.
 The people of Aoran want him to destroy the Starband, but having tasted immortality he refuses to give it up.
 The ensuing battle leaves all of Aoran lifeless except for the scientist, now known as Evil Star.
 Evil Star seeks new worlds to conquer and comes into frequent conflict with the Guardians of the Universe and the Green Lanterns, including Hal Jordan.

-The Guardians later send Evil Star to the Erral Rehab Facility, where they use a brainwave nullifier in an attempt to cure him.
-This rehabilitation is only partially successful, as the nullifier stimulates his subconscious mind, recreating the Starlings, who bring him the Starband.
+The Guardians send Evil Star to the Erral Rehab Facility, where they use a brainwave nullifier in an attempt to cure him.
+This rehabilitation is only partially successful, as the nullifier stimulates his subconscious mind and recreates the Starlings, who bring him the Starband.
 Evil Star flees to Earth in a confused state, believing the Starlings are persecuting him.
 He fights with Ferrin Colos, one of the Darkstars, who floods Evil Star's mind with reminders of the lives he has taken, starting with his homeworld.
 Evil Star's mind shuts down, and he is returned to the Guardians for re-education.

 Evil Star appears in Grant Morrison and Liam Sharp's The Green Lantern.
 Slavers from Dhor free him from the Southern Supervoid where he was being incarcerated by the Guardians of the Universe.
-They then attack him and remove his Starbrand, which was preserving his youth, causing him to rapidly age and die.
+The slavers attack Evil Star and remove his Starbrand, which was preserving his youth.
+Without the Starbrand, Evil Star rapidly ages and dies.
+Evil Star is later revealed to have survived.